hmrc/agents-external-stubs/README.md

 - auth and other services drop-in replacement
 - generic proxy with pre-defined responses (special cases)

+## Data Model
+Every stubbed user and other data types live in some test sandbox (planet).
+You have to declare existing or a new planet whenever you sign-in.
+Each authenticated session have planetId information.
+Stubbed and custom UIs will consider only users and data assigned to the current planet.

+User authentication expires after 15 minutes and so does the bearer token.

 ## How requests are handled?

 We handle local requests gracefully and do not require existing applications to reconfigure, i.e. we provide necessary TCP proxies: